The Perfect 2 to 3 Days in Philadelphia Itinerary

 Philadelphia Museum of Art

 Nearly every major city has an art museum for its visitors and locals to enjoy.
-Philadelphia boasts one of the largest in the country, making it a must-see for guests to the city.
+Philadelphia boasts one of the largest in the country, making it a must-see for guests.

-The building towers at the end of the Benjamin Franklin Parkway and houses a huge collection of work.
+The building towers at the end of the Benjamin Franklin Parkway on the banks of the Schuylkill River and houses a huge collection of work.
 More than 240,000 pieces of art from 2,000 years of history live here.
 You’ll find suits of armor, a complete 14th-century Buddhist temple, and works from Picasso all under one roof.

 Philadelphia Museum of Art